artainmo/web-development/back-front-end/ruby/README.md

 * An array with integer as status code, a hash containing headers and string as body.
 * The contents of a file with `send_file filePath` instead of a return statement.

+The body must always be a string.
+If you want to send an object transform it into a json string before sending `require 'json'; object.to_json;`.

 #### Accessing the request object
 The request object can be manipulated from filter, routes or error handlers and is simply named request and contains values such as `request.body`, `request.query_string`, `request.url`, `request.path`...